nsvijay04b1/MySQL_NDB_Deployment/MySQL_NDB_Deployment.md

 -------------------------------------------------------------

-# 1. Create directory where you will downloading the packages;
+# 1. Create directory where you want to downloading the packages;

 ```
 mkdir mysql